vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 I bet that there is a lot of low hanging fruit in languages, IRs, simulators, design methodology, etc. just waiting to be picked - but no one wants to pick the fruit because of the full-stack boil-the-ocean effort it requires.
 This fruit must be picked if we are to make paradigm-shifting advancements in computer architecture - vastly lower effort digital design, much higher first-spin success confidence, must less headache and pain for engineers.

+It is wrong to think that this is the 'end of time' and that SystemVerilog and others are entrenched so far that there can't be any deviance or upstart.

+What is my anti-bet?

+I bet that there are no innovations left at the SoC architecture area that academics are well positioned to examine.

 This list *is not* all-encompassing.
 PLARCH talks on eDSLs and mixed-abstraction HDLs live iteration flow - we keep getting asked about PPA look at past industry feedback from retreats too
+- specification first interpreter/jit generator for ISA simulation

 - P core and e core unified generator
 - Fpga and asic targeted rtl design language, syncreadmem is not a good abstraction for eg multiport rf with different latencies for each design and able to perform perf area tradeoff